albertbautista/community-share-web-app/README.md

    ```
    python manage.py runserver
    ```
-9. In the terminal you should see the server running, where it should display the url of the backend server at running at http://127.0.0.1:8000/
+9. In the terminal you should see the server running, where it should display the url of the backend server running at http://127.0.0.1:8000/
 10. If you paste the URL into the browser, you'll see "Page Not Found", which is normal because we have nothing routed to that URL
 11. In your browser, change the URL to:
     ```